Shoyeb45/WebDevelopment/FashionStore/README.md

 3. novalidate

 This attribute is used to verify whether the user entered data should it be validated or not.
-If we use novalidate attribute then the inpu entered by the user would not be validated(email, number).
+If we use novalidate attribute then the input entered by the user would not be validated(email, number).

 ## Elements of Form